 The synod's website has a set of pages dedicated to Synod

 Assembly.
 The primary page, www.wv-wmd.org/SA (the "SA" must

-be upper case), provides all sorts of information as well
+page.
+These provide all sorts of information as well as

 whenever new information becomes available.

 We had hoped to use Twitter as an SMS (text message)

 notification platform, but, alas, Twitter disabled its